Eiffel Tower in Paris

 The Loire Valley is famous for its beauty, its wine, and its châteaux.
 It’s definitely a must-visit place in France!
 Even if you don’t have a week to explore, consider taking a day trip from Paris to at least see the highlights.

-Back in the days before the French Revolution, kings and dukes and marquises and your basic blue-blood types built their summer cottages in the Loire Valley.
+Back before the French Revolution, kings and dukes and marquises and your basic blue-blood types built their summer cottages in the Loire Valley.

 Okay, cottages is maybe a bit of a misnomer.
-The number, variety, size, and awesomeness of the châteaux in the Loire is astonishing.
-You won’t run out of architectural wonders to gawk at, ornamental gardens to wander through, and history to learn.
+The number, variety, and sheer scale of the châteaux in the Loire is astonishing.
+There are architectural wonders to gawk at, ornamental gardens to wander through, and history to learn.

 The Château de Chenonceau is my favorite Loire Valley château.

-The first château dated from the 12th and 13th centuries, of which only the dungeon remains: the Tour des Marques.
+The first château dates from the 12th and 13th centuries, of which only the dungeon remains: the Tour des Marques.
 The château in its current form was built between 1513 and 1517.

 Women have played an outsized role in the development of Chenonceau.
 Henry II gave the château to his mistress, Diane de Poitiers, who, shortly after his death, was kicked out by his wife, Queen Catherine d’Medici.
 Catherine managed the Kingdom of France from her study, the Green Cabinet at Chenonceau.